0olol/POE-Market-Price-Analysis/README.md

 ---
 ## Getting Started
-Firstly I have removed the CSV file that contains the items section to be uploaded.
-Because it is too big and I would have to pay to upload it.
-For those that want to run this notebook please go ahead follow the steps and download the files
+To begin with, I have removed the CSV file containing the item section that was meant to be uploaded.
+The file was too large, and I would have had to pay to upload it.
+If you wish to run this notebook, please follow the steps and download the required files.

 - Create a folder name **Items** in the same directory as the original notebook.